artmg/lubuild/help/manipulate/films-and-songs.md

 * Avidemux
     * very simple - almost like a GUI for ffmpeg copy
     * does have script editor for automation
+    * option to easily save the audio track to file
 * Olive video editor
     * relatively new project aiming towards professional high-end users
     * could be one to watch, if the complexity is not too high